MinaProtocol/mina/docs/specs/consensus/README.md

 }
 ```

 The above pseudocode is only to provide intuition about how the chain selection rules work.
-The actual chain selection algorithm is specified in [Section 4.2](#42-select-chain) and is designed to handle more complex cases
+A detailed description of the succinct sliding window structure is described in section [Section 3.4](#34-window-min-density) and the actual chain selection algorithm is specified in [Section 4.2](#42-select-chain).

 ## 3.3 Decentralized checkpointing